frank-emrich/freezeml-pldi2020-artifact/README.md

 The only difference is that in f1, the type variable `a` is explicitly quantified, whereas in `f2` the type signature just states `(a) -> a`, without the annotation.
-However, both functions are still given the same type, as the type variables of the signature of `f2` are implicitly generalized.
+However, both functions are still given the same type, as the type variables of the signature of `f2` are implicitly generalised.
 The two versions only differ in whether or not `a` is bound in the body of the function is not.
-The rule is that if the type annotation explicitly states the `forall` quantifier, then the type variales are not bound in the body.
+The rule is that if the type annotation explicitly states the `forall` quantifier, then the type variables are not bound in the body.

 Hence, the following version of `f1` is illegal: